101cn/101cn/epicyclic-gear-train/epicyclic-gear-train-main.md

 </tr>
 </table>

-Anti rotation key setup shows 1 of 3 methods designed to initiate rotation from the spur gear to the shaft hub Grub screw relies on pure frictional force by driving the screw through the threads and making it contact with the shaft hub Dowel pin acts like a wedge between the shaft hub and the gear, causing the gear to sping with the shaft hub
+Anti rotation key setup shows 1 of 3 methods designed to initiate rotation from the spur gear to the shaft hub <br>
+Grub screw relies on pure frictional force by driving the screw through the threads and making it contact with the shaft hub <br>
+Dowel pin acts like a wedge between the shaft hub and the gear, causing the gear to sping with the shaft hub